mohamd7ali/mohamd7ali/README.md

 --------------------------------

 *   ✉️  You can contact me at [maetemadi7@gmail.com](mailto:maetemadi7@gmail.com)
-*   🤝  I'm open to collaborating on Deep Learning, Machine Learning, Computer Vision & Data Science Projects.
+*   🤝  I'm open to collaborating on Deep Learning, Machine Learning, Computer Vision & Data Science Tasks.
 <!--
 **mohamd7ali/mohamd7ali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.